HTML tags are default

 2. Prevents unnecessary class creation

 Prevent duplicate class creation for reused styles.
 Global utility classes will reduce the number of unique custom typography classes created.
-For example, text-color-blue.
+For example, text-color-brand.

 We want to avoid creating multiple custom classes that manage our text's color: blue.